Chemicals Hiding in Your Deodorant

 A few things to keep in mind before ditching the chemicals:

-A few of my current favorites that I would recommend for women/girls:
+Here are a few of my current favorite deodorants that I would recommend for women/girls:

 Tarte Clean Queen Vegan Deodorant